What is Machine Learning?

 Machine Learning algorithms can be broadly categorized as follows:

 In Supervised Learning, the training data you provide as input to the algorithm includes the final solutions, called labels or class — the algorithm learns by “looking” at the data with correct answers.
-The spam filter is a good example of this: it is trained with many example emails along with their class (spam or non-spam), and it learns how to classify new emails.
+The spam filter is a good example of this — the algorithm is trained with many example emails with their true class (spam or non-spam), and it learns how to classify new emails based on the patterns learnt from the given examples.

-Another typical task would be to predict a target numeric value (such as housing prices) from a set of features (size, location, number of bedrooms, etc.) called predictors.
-To train the system, you need to provide many examples of housing prices, including both their predictors and their labels (i.e., their prices), and the training process is continued until the model achieves a desired level of accuracy on the training data.
+Another typical task would be to predict a target numeric value (such as housing prices) from a set of features (size, location, number of bedrooms, etc).
+To train the system, you need to provide many examples of housing prices, including both their features and their labels (i.e., their prices), and the training process is continued until the model can predict housing prices with a desired level of accuracy.

 Examples of Supervised Learning Algorithms: